-And Ogier, leaping up alive,Hurled his huge shield awayFlying, as when a juggler flingsA whizzing plate in play.
+And Ogier, leaping up alive, Hurled his huge shield away Flying, as when a juggler flings A whizzing plate in play.

-And roared to all the Danes:

-And held two arms up rigidly,

-the end of the world
+And held two arms up rigidly, And roared to all the Danes: "Fallen is Rome, yea, fallen The city of the plains!

-"Fallen is Rome, yea, fallen The city of the plain ls!
-"Shall no man born remember,That breaHow long she stood on the roof of the worldAs 1 aketh wood or weald, he stood on my shield.
-"The new wild world forgetteth her As foa How long she stood with her foot on Man As he "No more shall the brown men of the south in lines, To quiet men with olives Or mad "No more shall the white towns of the south, Nilus run, Sitting around a secret sea Wo "The blind gods roar for Rome fallen, And gone, For the ice of the north is broken, And north comes on. l forum and garland And the sea of the "The blind gods roar and rave and dream sea, For the heart of the north is broken, north is free.
-Of all cities under the And the blood of the "Down from the dome of the world we come, down, Under us swirl the sects and hordes we drown.
-Rivers on rivers And the high dooms "Down from the dome of the world and down, skiff On a river in spate is spun and swirled Struck flying as a Until we come to
+"Shall no man born remember, That breaketh wood or weald, How long she stood on the roof of the world As he stood on my shield.

+"The new wild world forgetteth her As foam fades on the sea, How long she stood with her foot on Man As he with his foot on me.

+"No more shall the brown men of the south Move like the ants in lines, To quiet men with olives Or madden men with vines.

+"No more shall the white towns of the south, Where Tiber and Nilus run, Sitting around a secret sea Worship a secret sun.

+"The blind gods roar for Rome fallen, And forum and garland gone, For the ice of the north is broken, And the sea of the north comes on.

+"The blind gods roar and rave and dream Of all cities under the sea, For the heart of the north is broken, And the blood of the north is free.

+"Down from the dome of the world we come, Rivers on rivers down, Under us swirl the sects and hordes And the high dooms we drown.

+"Down from the dome of the world and down, Struck flying as a skiff On a river in spate is spun and swirled Until we come to the end of the world That breaks short, like a cliff.